Ulukhaktok: Economy

 The hamlet has seen both sides of the rush for mineral exploration and has regained an appreciation for its wild places and culturally sensitive areas where long-gone relatives once survived and lived with the ice and snow.
 Some private concerns have witnessed the zeal with which these locals defend their competing interests for the same tracts of land and resources.
 Other companies have learned to work with residents and this has produced some hope for mineral development around traditional lands and other cultural areas of these Inuvialuit and their fellow Inuit brethren.
 Arts and crafts are also another source of income with international recognition of local artisans.
 Occasionally some residents travel to such places as San Francisco, California or Melbourne, Australia, but more often to other regional centres across the north.

 Ulukhaktok is home to the Holman Eskimo Co-op founded in 1961 by the residents of the community with the help of Roman Catholic priest, Father Henri Tardy.
 The Co-op was formed to provide income to the residents of the community by producing arts and crafts, and is famous for the production of prints.
 Formally Holman Prints, artists in the community sell their art though the Ulukhaktok Arts Centre.
 Famous artists who have produced prints for the Holman Eskimo Co-op include Mary K. Okheena and Helen Kalvak.
 The local school, Helen Kalvak Elihakvik is named after her.

 In the 1960s and 1970s Holman Eskimo Co-operative also created a number of sealskin products for southern markets, including parkas, tapestries and stuffed animals.
 The sealskin parkas were made to last and still show up on the market.
 The Prince of Wales Northern Heritage Centre in Yellowknife also has a parka in their collection.

-In 2001 the Winnipeg Art Gallery curated an exhibition "Holman: Forty Years of Graphic Art/Quarante Ans D'Art Graphique " which produced a exhibition catalogue authored by Winnipeg Art Gallery Curator Darlene Coward Wight.
+In 2001 the Winnipeg Art Gallery curated an exhibition "Holman: Forty Years of Graphic Art/Quarante Ans D'Art Graphique " which produced an exhibition catalogue authored by Winnipeg Art Gallery Curator Darlene Coward Wight.

 The Holman Eskimo Co-op is now involved in arts and crafts, retailing, the hotel business, and cable television.
 It operates both a Canada Post outlet, and the fuel delivery contract, and is the local Aklak Air agent.

 Ulukhaktok is also the location of the world's most northern golf course and hosts the "Billy Joss Open Celebrity Golf Tournament" every summer.
-Over the years they have managed to attract players from the Edmonton Oilers and the Edmonton Eskimos, as well as golfers from other countries.
+Over the years they have managed to attract players from the Edmonton Oilers and the Edmonton Eskimos (now the Elks), as well as golfers from other countries.
 This tournament is growing and features excursions to traditional areas where Arctic char and Northern Lake trout are harvested for subsistence as well as limited commercial fishing and hunting.